AOS Degree - Code #1619

 - Perform mathematic calculations required for entry-level automotive employment.

-- Demonstrate an ability to apply written instructions and specifications relevant to their work environment.
+- Demonstrate a functional ability to read and retain/apply written instructions and specifications relevant to their work environment.

 - Demonstrate the ability to describe operation, diagnose and repair race automotive drive train systems.